-The Galvanic Current is delivered through a hand held device.
-Used in conjunction with polarized gels or creams that deliver specific outcomes for the body area being treated.
-This means ingredients are either pulled into or repelled from the skin depending on the polarization of the gels.
+The Galvanic Current is delivered through a hand held device and is used in conjunction with specific gels or creams that are polarized to deliver specific outcomes for the body area being treated.
+This means that the ingredients are either pulled into or repelled from the skin depending on the polarization of the gels or creams being used.
 By using Galvanic Current you can create a deep cleanse for the skin and also deliver essential nutrients and key anti aging ingredients deep into the epidermis.

-The first polarized gel draws out old cells, debris and excess oil preparing the skin for the delivery of nutrients.
+When you use the Face Spa the first step is to remove old cells, clean out debris and excess oil preparing the skin for the delivery of nutrients.
 The second gel delivers age defying ingredients to increase firmness, stimulate cells, increase hydration and stimulate the epidermis.